 It is easy to hire a car in the Dominican Republic, with many international franchises available.
 You can drive using a UK driving licence for visits not exceeding 3 months.

 Military and police road blocks are common, especially in the areas near the Haitian border.
 They often appear very informal though the soldiers do wear army uniform and carry weapons.
 Drivers are sometimes coerced into handing a small amount of money over before being allowed to continue their journey.

 Although most major roads are reasonably good, general standards of driving are poor.
 Drivers weave from lane to lane and rarely signal.
 Many vehicles are in a state of disrepair.
 Unlit vehicles - especially motorbikes - are common.
+Where possible you should avoid driving outside the main cities at night.
 Road accidents are frequent, especially at holiday periods like Christmas when drink-driving related incidents are common.